phetsims/natural-selection/doc/model.md

 is dominant or recessive with respect to the corresponding normal allele.
 The mutation is then introduced the next time that bunnies reproduce.

+### Recessive Mutants

 ## Environmental Factors

 An _**environmental factor**_ (aka selective agent) is something in the environment that results in the preferential survival and reproduction or preferential elimination of individuals with certain genotypes.
-All environmental factors in this simulation affect bunny mortality, by selecting bunnies and eliminating them.
+The environmental factors in this simulation affect bunny mortality, by selecting bunnies and eliminating them.
+Each environmental factor has a corresponding "slice" of the generation clock (shown on the clock) during which it is applied.

 ## Food

+2:00-6:00, applied at 4:00

 ## Wolves

-## Recessive Mutants
+6:00-10:00, applied at 8:00